Whitney Houston filmography

-American entertainer Whitney Houston worked in four feature films, one television film, and seven television episodes, and appeared in seventeen commercials.
+American entertainer Whitney Houston worked in nine feature films, three television films, and seven television episodes, and appeared in seventeen commercials.
+She is one of the most significant cultural icons of the 20th century.

 She made her screen acting debut as Rachel Marron in the romantic thriller film The Bodyguard (1992).
-It was the second-highest-grossing film worldwide in 1992, making $411 million worldwide.
-The Bodyguard received negative reviews from film critics, and received seven Golden Raspberry Award nominations, including Worst Picture.
+Despite mixed reviews from film critics, it was the second-highest-grossing film worldwide in 1992, making $411 million worldwide.
 The soundtrack became the best-selling soundtrack of all time, selling more than 45 million copies worldwide.

 In 1995, Houston starred alongside Angela Bassett, Loretta Devine, and Lela Rochon in her second film, Waiting to Exhale (1995), which was notable for having an all-African-American cast, and was called by The Los Angeles Times a "social phenomenon".
 Upon release, the film received mixed reviews from critics.
 Waiting to Exhale was a financial success, grossing $14.1 million in its first weekend of release.
 In total, the film grossed $67.05 million in North America, and $14.4 million internationally, for a total worldwide gross of $81.45 million, making it the 26th highest-grossing film of 1995.
 The soundtrack to the film, which has sold over twelve million copies worldwide, also featured exclusively female African-American artists, and, at the 39th Grammy Awards in 1997, received a total of eleven nominations including Album of the Year, Song of the Year for "Exhale (Shoop Shoop)" and three Best Female R&B Vocal Performance nominees, then won Best R&B Song for "Exhale (Shoop Shoop)".